nickyhajal/world-domination-summit/_content/academies.md

 	<a href="https://www.eventbrite.com/e/wds-academy-travel-hacking-tickets-11392203387" class="button">Tickets &rarr;</a>
 	<div class="collapsable-content">
 		<h4>Summary</h4>
 		Master the art of travel hacking.
-You will learn how to build a strategy to earn big balances of airline and hotel points and miles that you can redeem to travel to your dream destinations.
-If you want to go places for free, this is the academy for you.
+You will learn how to build a strategy to earn big balances of airline miles and hotel points that you can redeem for travel to your dream destinations.
+If you want to go places for free or nearly free, this is the workshop for you.

 		<h4>About Stephanie Zito</h4>
 		Stephanie Zito is a life long traveler and master of mileage.
 She redeemed her first international frequent flyer ticket in 1994 and has been hooked on free flights ever since.
-Stephanie has traveled to more than 117 countries and her current airport base is PDX. wanderingforgood.com / @wanderingzito
+Stephanie has traveled to more than 117 countries and her current airport base is PDX.
 	</div>
 </div>